jakelever/kindred/docs/index.rst

 Loading data from online resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Kindred integrates with several onlines resources to make it easy to import data.
+Kindred integrates with several online resources to make it easy to import data.
 For BioNLP Shared Tasks, you can use the command below:

 >>> corpus = kindred.bionlpst.load('2016-BB3-event-dev')

 You can currently import data from the '2016-BB3-event' or '2016-SeeDev-binary' shared tasks.
 Add 'train', 'dev' or 'test' to them.
-The 'train' and 'dev' corpora contains relations while the 'test' corpus does not.
+The 'train' and 'dev' corpora contain relations while the 'test' corpus does not.

-You can import Pubmed abstracts annotated by Pubtator given a list of Pubmed IDs (or PMIDs for short).
+You can import PubMed abstracts annotated by Pubtator with a list of PubMed IDs (or PMIDs for short).
 These will contain entity annotations but no relations.
 The command below will import the two articles with those PMIDs.

 >>> corpus = kindred.pubtator.load([19894120,19894121])